saracooper18/ros4hri-tutorials/README.md

 sudo apt install ros-noetic-hri-rviz
 ```

-Then, start `rviz` and enable the `Humans` plugins:
+Then, start `rviz`, set the fixed frame to `head_camera`, and enable the `Humans` and TF plugins:

 ![rviz human plugin](images/rviz-humans-plugin.png)

-Configure the plugin to use the `/usb_cam/image_raw` topic.
+Configure the `Humans` plugin to use the `/usb_cam/image_raw` topic.
 You should see the
-faces being displayed:
+face being displayed, as well as its estimated 6D position:

 ![rviz displaying faces](images/rviz-faces.png)

+We are effectively running the face detector in a Docker container, running in a virtual machine somewhere in a Github datacentre!

 ### Install hri_fullbody